 Dad – I am the Finnexican (Mexican/Finn) living in Australia for 20 years.
 I love technology which helps as I work in I.T. at a large university in Sydney.
 I am also the cook in our household and I enjoy spending time with my family.
 I am so happy that we managed to fulfil the dream of living in Europe for a year.
 It was very special to share the experience as a family and to watch our children learn a new language, culture and all about their lineage in Finland and Hungary.
 We will be forever connected to Europe even though we live so far away.

-Sister – I am 8 years old and I love drawing, dressing up, dancing, travelling and eating new and exotic food.
+Sister – I love drawing, dressing up, dancing, travelling and eating new and exotic food.
 During our year in Spain and Europe I just loved catching planes and trains to new and different places.
 The languages were so interesting as was the different food I tried.
 I met lots of my family and cousins in Finland and friends of my parents in Switzerland, France and Hungary.
 Often I played with kids who couldn’t speak English or Spanish so we played games using sign language and actions to communicate.
 In Spain I loved all the festivals where people dressed up in their traditional clothes and danced.
 At the very end of our year in Spain, my Grandpa came to visit and bought me my very own Sevillana dress that I wore during the Granada Feria and at other festivals.
 I just love it and enjoy dancing in my Spanish costume.
 My mum is having a big Spanish feria party soon for her 40th birthday and I cannot wait to dance in my Sevillana dress for everyone.